HISTORY

 1965 Bruce McCarty and Associates is established.

-1970 Bruce McCarty proposes the formation of the Community Design Center.
+1970 Bruce McCarty proposes establishing the Community Design Center.

-1975 McCarty wins a two-stage competition for Art and Architecture Building at UT.
+1975 McCarty wins a two-stage competition for the University of Tennessee Art and Architecture Building.

 1976 McCarty becomes Executive Architect for the design of the 1982 World’s Fair.